Dan-Patterson/geonumeracy/docs/clipping/clip.md

   - it also represents the startpoint of its own segment 3
 - segment 3  its start point is the endpoint of segment 2, so it will share the same intersections as those found for segment 2

 There are 4 intersections points that are similar to the one discussed above.
-I can identify those using a function
+I can identify those using a function to yield various point equality values.
+These are named in the code block below.

 ```